Detect Everything with Few Examples: Abstract

 \section{Abstract}

-Open-set object detection aims at detecting arbitrary categories beyond those seen during training.
-Most recent advancements have adopted the open-vocabulary paradigm, utilizing vision-language backbones to represent categories with language.
-In this paper, we introduce \mname, an open-set object detector that employs vision-only DINOv2 backbones and learns new categories through example images instead of language.
-To improve general detection ability, we transform multi-classification tasks into binary classification tasks while bypassing per-class inference, and propose a novel region propagation technique for localization.
-We evaluate \mname on open-vocabulary, few-shot, and one-shot object detection benchmark with COCO and LVIS.
-For COCO, \mname outperforms the open-vocabulary SoTA by 6.9 AP50 and achieves 50 AP50 in novel classes. \mname surpasses the few-shot SoTA by 15 mAP on 10-shot and 7.2 mAP on 30-shot and one-shot SoTA by 2.8 AP50.
-For LVIS, \mname outperforms the open-vocabulary SoTA by 2.2 mask AP and reaches 34.3 mask APr.
-Code is available at \texttt{\href{https://github.com/mlzxy/devit}{https://github.com/mlzxy/devit}}.
+Few-shot object detection aims at detecting novel categories given a few example images.
+Recent methods focus on finetuning-based strategies to learn features representing novel classes, whose complicated procedures prohibit a wider application.
+In this paper, we introduce DE-ViT, a few-shot object detector without the need for finetuning.
+We transform the multi-class classification into multiple binary classifications, so a binary classifier can be trained and used for all classes without finetuning.
+We propose a novel propagation-based localization mechanism upon frozen DINOv2.
+We evaluate \mname on few-shot, and one-shot object detection benchmarks with COCO and LVIS.
+For COCO, \mname surpasses the few-shot SoTA by 15 mAP on 10-shot and 7.2 mAP on 30-shot and one-shot SoTA by 2.8 AP50.
+For LVIS, \mname outperforms few-shot SoTA by 20 box APr.
+When compared to open-vocabulary detectors, \mname outperforms the COCO SoTA by 6.9 AP50 and achieves 50 AP50 in novel classes, and surpasses LVIS SoTA by 1.5 mask APr and reaches 34.3 mask APr. \keywords{First keyword \and Second keyword \and Third keyword}